3 Common Mistakes Planning A Trip To Japan

 Over the years, I've seen many people repeating the same errors.

-Here, we explore the three most common mistakes people make when planning a trip to Japan.
+Here, we explore three of the most common mistakes people make when planning a trip to Japan.
 And importantly, how to avoid and overcome them.

 Common Mistakes Planning Japan Trip The Real Japan Rob Dyer